 Collaborative learning is a teaching style that has evolved over the last thirty years and is still evolving.
-We support a teacher network that shares resources either to be used as they are, or tweaked a little to suit different classrooms or to be an inspiration/a template to develop new resources that we hope you will in turn share with us.
+We support a teacher network that shares resources that scaffold talk either to be used as they are, or tweaked a little to suit different classrooms or to be an inspiration/a template to develop new resources that we hope you will in turn share with us.

 We have three aims: